dillongardner/dillongardner.github.io/_posts/2017-1-2-STL-Part-II.md

 ## Selecting parameters

 Of all of these parameters, the most important for the modeler to consider are \\(n_{(p)}\\) and \\(n_{(s)}\\).
 The decision of which value of \\(n_{(p)}\\) comes from what seasonal behavior is wanted to be captured.
-As shown in Part I, traffic has weekly seasonality, but also monthly variation.
+As shown in [Part I][PartI], traffic has weekly seasonality, but also monthly variation.
 If multiple seasonalities exist, it is typically best to handle the highest frequency variations first, then aggregate and analyze the slow variations: e.g. find the weekly variation first.
 Account for that seasonality and then aggregate to monthly data to look at monthly variations.

 \\(n_{(s)}\\) controls the smoothing of the seasonal data.
 This plays a huge role in determining what variation is considered 'seasonal' versus 'trend' or 'remainder.'
 The smaller the value, the less smoothing in each cycle-subseries.
 This causes more of the variation to be captured in the seasonal component.
-To see this in action, we'll look again at the traffic data from Part I.
+To see this in action, we'll look again at the traffic data from [Part I][PartI].

 As a reminder, the procedure for performing the stl analysis is